sinkinnn/repositorytest/readme.md

 --------------- BUILDING AI COURSE ASSIGNMENT --------------

-Your idea in a nutshell: Name your project and prepare to describe it briefly.
+Your idea in a nutshell: PDF-Reader

 ---- JOB APPLICATION ATTACHMENT GRADE CALCULATOR --------

+PDF-reader to identify objects

 Idea is that PDF documents recognize directly values and characters, turning into fex.
 Excel spreadsheet and calculate values Could be referenced as a scanner for school documents